Support for the honey bees

 The result: the bees' habitat is disappearing.
 Ornamental plants or agricultural crops, which are short-lived, cannot provide them with sufficient nutritional variety.
 Even the most hard working creature can't perform to the best of its abilities in poor conditions and will simply perish - and the bees are a prime example of this.
-Pollution, pesticides, antibiotics and viruses make the bees ill.
+Pollution, pesticides, antibiotics, parasites and viruses make the bees ill.
 Not only that, but climate change, the changing flowering periods and extended periods of warm weather in winter complicate the bees' survival.

 Support for an organic apiary

 Organic apiculture is always accompanied by organic cultivation.
 This combination results in strengthened bee colonies and an eco-system, which is protected.

 Organic apiary would like to help to preserve our habitat.
 The initial stages for any apiary, in which the young colonies must mature until there is enough honey to be worthwhile collecting, are crucial.
 Additionally, it takes a little longer in organic agriculture for the meadows to become lush once again and for the flowers to be in full bloom.